Building Firefox On Windows

 PYTHONenvironment variable set.
-You will see an error almost immediately that says "
+It displays an error almost immediately that says "

-The system cannot find the file specified".
-In a command shell, typing "
+The system cannot find the file specified."
+Typing "

-SET PYTHON=" before running the Mozilla build tools in that same shell should fix this.
+unset PYTHON" before running the Mozilla build tools in the same command shell should fix this.
 Make sure that

-PYTHONis actually unset, rather than set to an empty value.
-In the command shell, "
+PYTHONis unset, rather than set to an empty value.

 - Building with versions of NSIS other than the version that comes with the latest supported version of MozillaBuild is not supported and will likely fail.

-- If you intend to distribute your build to others, you will need to set
+- If you intend to distribute your build to others, set

 - The Microsoft Antimalware service can interfere with compilation, often manifesting as an error related to

 conftest.exeduring build.
-To remedy this, add at least your object directory to the exclusion settings.
+To remedy this, add at your object directory at least to the exclusion settings.

-- If you encounter an error like "second C linkage of overloaded function '_interlockedbittestandset' not allowed", it happens when intrin.h and windows.h are included together.
+- Errors like "second C linkage of overloaded function '_interlockedbittestandset' not allowed", are encountered when intrin.h and windows.h are included together.
 Use a#define to redefine one instance of the function's name.
-See more on using intrin.h.

 - Parallel builds (

--jN) do not work with GNU make on Windows.
+-jN) do not work with GNU makes on Windows.
 You should use the

 mozmakecommand included with current versions of MozillaBuild.
 Building with the